kiboschool/course-c4s-writing/src/communicating-for-success/introduction-to-the-communication-process.md

 - In the above image, the person on the left (the sender) has a thought in her head about a shoe that needs to be cleaned, so she transmits a message to the receiver that says, "Clean the boot".
 The receiver gets the message and translates it into her own thoughts.
 - **But something went wrong!** The thoughts in the sender's mind and the receiver's mind are not the same.

-- Let's walk through the steps of the communication process to see how this happened.
+Let's walk through the steps of the communication process to see how this happened.

----

-## Steps of the Communication Process
+**Steps of the Communication Process**

 <details>
     <summary> Step 1: Idea Formation </summary>